n76/wifi_backend/README.md

 Clearing the database
 ---------------------
-This software does not have a clear or reset database function built it but you can use settings->apps->WiFi Location Service->Storage->Clear Data to remove the current database.
+This software does have a clear or reset database function built in.
+Touch "Reset Database" in its UI to use it.

 Libraries Used
 --------------